 Can I rent a park shelter?

 City park shelters are available for rental to city residents.
-Additional information can be obtained at city hall or by calling 253-2171.
+Additional information can be found on our website or by contacting city hall at 253-2171.
 Park hours are from 8:00 a.m. until 10:00 p.m.

 When is the wading pool open?